 “Here are two colossi, which are near one another and are each made of a single stone; one of them is preserved, but the upper parts of the other, from the seat up, fell when an earthquake took place, so it is said.
 It is believed that once each day a noise, as of a slight blow, emanates from the part of the latter that remains on the throne and its base; and I too when I was present at the place with Aelius Gallus and his crowd of associates, both friends and soldiers, heard the noise at about the first hour.
 (XVII.46)”

 How many days do you need in Luxor?

 Well, as you see yourself, Luxor has lots and lots of secrets and treasures for you to discover every day.
 For a place like Luxor, we can tell you to spend there as many days as possible.
 Or maybe forever?!
 Don’t blame yourself if you want to stay there forever, it’s totally worth it!
 If you’re coming to Egypt for a short visit, you better have at least a week for Luxor.
 Try to travel there using a Nile cruise, the experience is different and you’ll appreciate it.
-We’re talking about one third the monuments around the world, so a week is only fair.
+We’re talking about one-third of the monuments around the world, so a week is only fair.
 Luxor doesn’t only have ancient Egyptian monuments for you to enjoy.
-You can also enjoy other activities there; You can spend some time strolling around the markets in Luxor and shop for handmade artifacts, clothes, silver products, and herpes.
+You can also enjoy other activities there; You can spend some time strolling around the markets in Luxor and shop for handmade artefacts, clothes, silver products, and herpes.
 You can also enjoy a night by the Nile and enjoy riding the cabriolet.